Are Condos A Smart Real Estate Investment?

 A Hands-Off Investment

 If you’re looking for a hands-off real estate investment, condos can be an excellent route.
 Repairs and maintenance are generally included in the condo fees, meaning if something breaks, you won’t be on call to come fix it.
 This includes the grounds of the area, which means less spent in landscaping services and more freedom to focus on other investment pursuits.
+You’ll also have the option, when you retire, of taking advantage of reverse mortgages for condos.

 If You Decide To Purchase A Condo…